ResearchIT/pronto-user-docs/docs/interactive_computing/index.md

 When you do this you should consider protecting your session with [tmux](tmux.md) or [screen](screen.md).

-## I want a command line session with a GPU
+## Get a command line session with a GPU

 To get an interactive session for an hour on one node with 8 cpus and 1 GPU: